Azure/Enterprise-Scale/docs/wiki/ALZ-Contribution-Guide.md

 To create a new policy, it is worth taking the framework from an already existing policy.

+In ALZ Custom there is a way to name the custom policies that are used.
+They are prefixed with one of the following: `Append`, `Audit`, `Deny` or `Deploy`

+#### Append

+When contributing a custom policy based on appending resources at scale, the correct prefix would be `Append` - such as `Append-AppService-httpsonly.json`.

+#### Audit

+Auditing resources at scale via policy is achievable using the correct effect inside the definition.
+This policy contribution should be prefixed with `Audit` - in example, `Audit-MachineLearning-PrivateEndpointId.json`.

+#### Deny

+Deny policies are used to prevent the creation/action of and on Azure resources.
+Policies being created and contributed should be prefixed with 'Deny' - in example `Deny-Databricks-Sku.json`.

+#### Deploy

+Deploy follows the DeployIfNotExists (DINE) methodology.
+Policy contribution should be named prefixed with `Deploy` - in example `Deploy-Custom-Route-Table.json`.

 Inside of the JSON is a `metadata` section which is required for policy creation.

 ![Policy Metadata](https://github.com/Azure/Enterprise-Scale/blob/main/docs/wiki/media/policy-metadata-example.png)